ericrobolson/bitwig-scripts/ROADMAP.md

 - [x] Add in setting of values for arm controls.
 - [x] Implement deletion context
 - [x] Add in displaying of values for arm controls.
 If a track is armed, use a high light intensity.
 Make it flash.
 If not armed, static low light.
-- [ ] Implement solo.
+- [x] Implement solo.
 Copy pasta arm track code.
-- [ ] Implement mute.
+- [x] Implement mute.
 Refactor solo + arm track code to share it and have consistent behavior.
+- [x] Implement context for solo control
+- [x] Implement context for mute control
+- [x] Refactor contexts to use builder functions.
 - [ ] Implement volume context.
 - [ ] When in volume context, show volume sliders colored by each track.
 - [ ] When in volume context, allow setting of volume level.
 - [ ] Maybe make swap, copy, and delete the note, custom and capture midi buttons?
 That would give you most sequencer needs you have.
 - [ ] Implement context for pan control
-- [ ] Implement context for mute control
-- [ ] Implement context for solo control
 - [ ] Implement context for Send A control
 - [ ] Implement context for Send B control
 - [ ] Solidify color scheme